 Diversity of life in Mount Nimba could be illustrated by the following facts:

 - Only in the montane grasslands of Mount Nimba lives Nimbaphrynoides occidentalis – a viviparous toad.
 It has developed the ability to give birth to live toads because of xeric conditions on the mountain.
 The only other viviparous toad in the world is Nimbaphrynoides liberiensis which also lives here!

 - 16 species of plants are found only on this mountain.

 - Here are found 101 species of orchids.
 Orchid Rhipidoglossum paucifolium is found only here.

-- During the first research of earthworms (1958) here were found 37 species of earthworms – 31 of these were new to the science!
+- During the first research of earthworms (1958) there were found 37 species of earthworms – 31 of these were new to science!
 Recently, in 2009 were found three more new species.

 - On the mountain lives Micropotamogale of Mount Nimba (Micropotamogale lamottei).
 Just a few times this semi-aquatic shrew has been found outside the mountain.

 - New discoveries are made – thus in 2009 there was reported a new species of frog, Arthroleptis.